team-orangeBlue/miniface/README.md

 You will need a `powerpc-none-elf` chain.
 At the time of writing, devkitPPC does not distribute precompiled binaries for this chain.
 Using its' `powerpc-eabi` compilers will **not** work and cause your system to blackscreen.

-If you're unsure on how to obtain these compilers, you are welcomed to try using `autobuild.sh` provided in (this `ppcskel` repository)[https://github.com/AndrewPiroli/ppcskel/tree/master/compiler].
+If you're unsure on how to obtain these compilers, you are welcomed to try using `autobuild.sh` provided in [this `ppcskel` repository](https://github.com/AndrewPiroli/ppcskel/tree/master/compiler).

 Afterwards you could probably do `export WIIDEV=/opt/devkitamateur` or wherever you have the `bin` folder with the compilers mentioned above.